Yom Kippur War: Israeli preparation

 Prime Minister Golda Meir, Minister of Defense Moshe Dayan and Chief of General Staff David Elazar met at 8:05 am on the morning of Yom Kippur, six hours before the war began.
 Elazar proposed a mobilization of the entire air force and four armored divisions, or 100,000 to 120,000 troops, while Dayan favored a mobilization of the air force and two armored divisions, or around 70,000 troops.
 Meir chose Elazar's proposal.
 Elazar argued in favor of a pre-emptive attack against Syrian airfields at noon, Syrian missiles at 3:00 pm, and Syrian ground forces at 5:00 pm:

-Prior to the war, Kissinger and Nixon consistently warned Meir that she must not be responsible for initiating a Middle East war, and on October 6, 1973, Kissinger sent a further dispatch discouraging a preemptive strike.
+Prior to the war, Kissinger and Nixon consistently warned Meir that she must not be responsible for initiating a Middle East war, and on 6 October 1973, Kissinger sent a further dispatch discouraging a preemptive strike.
 Israel was totally dependent on the United States for military resupply and sensitive to anything that might endanger that relationship.
-At 10:15 am, Meir met with American ambassador Kenneth Keating to inform him that Israel did not intend to preemptively start a war, and asked that American efforts be directed at preventing war.
+At 10:15 am, Meir met with American ambassador Kenneth Keating to inform him that Israel did not intend to preemptively start a war and asked that American efforts be directed at preventing war.

 Kissinger urged the Soviets to use their influence to prevent war, contacted Egypt with Israel's message of non-preemption, and sent messages to other Arab governments to enlist their help on the side of moderation.
 These late efforts were futile.

-According to Henry Kissinger, had Israel struck first, it would not have received "so much as a nail".
+According to Kissinger, had Israel struck first it would not have received "so much as a nail" in support from the United States.